Signals of Trustworthy VPNs

-As of April 2019, the VPNs that have already responded to the “Signals of Trustworthy VPNs” questionnaire and have had their answers posted are:
+As of April 2019, the VPNs that had already responded to the “Signals of Trustworthy VPNs” questionnaire and have had their answers posted are:

 - Invincibull VPN

-The above VPNs, by participating in the CDT questionnaire, are indeed providing us “Signals of Trustworthy VPNs,” as the name of the questionnaire embodies.
+The above VPNs, by participating in the CDT questionnaire, are indeed providing us with “Signals of Trustworthy VPNs,” as the name of the questionnaire embodies.
 They are willing to put their reputation “on the line.”
-(This is not to say that these VPNs are necessarily completely faultless, trustworthy and honest, but rather that they are more likely to provide trustworthy service to the average VPN user than other non-participating VPNs.)
+(This is not to say that these VPNs are necessarily completely faultless, trustworthy, and honest, but rather that they may be more likely to provide trustworthy service to the average VPN user than other non-participating VPNs.)

 One would hope that many other VPNs will choose to participate in the CDT questionnaire.
 The first answers to the questionnaire were provided by five VPNs in October 2018.
 Now that the questionnaire has been out for well over four years, a lack of participation can no longer be excused.